 Ok, so our fun little story.
 Hummingbirds are everywhere in PS.
 We had little bird friends visit us at our rental house, the pool, while shopping downtown.
 But these two gave us an amazing show.
 Just as we were getting ready to call it a day at Moller’s, and looking for a little shade cover, these two hummingbirds started flying around our heads, and landed just a few feet away on this wire.
 They seem to have very little fear of people in the desert.
 As we watched, the one on the right started feeding the one on the left from it’s beak.
 I’ve never seen that before with a hummingbird, you can usually never get close enough to them to see such a behavior!
 My educated guess is that the hummingbird on the left is a teenager that should probably be getting his own cookies and milk by now.
 But my romantic guess is going with kissing hummingbirds.
 I like that better.
 You?
 Steve did a great job with snapping a pic before they moved off, with the limited camera lenses we had with us.
 So glad we went seeking shade. :)

 So yes, I still dream about my Seattle garden full of lushness and green and evergreen trees, complete with it’s own stream and waterfall.
 But I have a perspective that I can carry with me now that opens up my mind to much more.
 If you are a true garden lover, isn’t that what we do?
 We just love gardens.
 And we find a way to make them happen.
 Not only have they made it happen in Palm Springs, but they took a barren desert landscape, called it an oasis, and made it the most “Stylish City in America’.
 Huh.
 Attitude makes mountains move.
 Yep, I just made that up.
-Go ahead, tweet it. :)
+Go ahead, you can tweet it. :)